Q-Bert-Reynolds/gbedit/README.md

 # TODO:
 Rewrite in GBZ80

+- setting large amounds of OAM data (such as with MoveSprites) should be done with DMA transfer
 - When this section of the TODO is gone, the RGBDS version will be on par with old GBDK version

 Python scripts